rweekly/rweekly.org/draft.md

 + [ggtips](https://github.com/Roche/ggtips): Adds interactive tooltip boxes to ggplots (standalone or rendered in Shiny)

++ [flyCSV](https://github.com/aseyq/flyCSV): Check your data frame as CSV on the fly

 ### Updated Packages

 + [marginaleffects](https://vincentarelbundock.github.io/marginaleffects/): Compute and plot adjusted predictions, marginal effects, contrasts, and marginal means for a wide variety of models.